Know the Rules before Bringing a Car to Campus

 A more economical way of commuting to MIT by car is to carpool.
 Once you have formed a carpool, apply for a Student Carpool parking permit by filling out the Student Carpool Parking application and submit it to the Parking and Transportation Office, W20-022.

 If you need help forming a carpool, consider signing up for NuRide, a carpool-matching service provided through MassRIDES, to find other MIT students or employees near you who are interested in carpooling.

 The Economy option is once again available to Graduate Students who elect to park in the gated Westgate Lot.
 There are two steps to the application process:

-- Apply for a Westgate Resident permit via the online application.
+- Apply for a Westgate Resident permit online via Atlas.

 - Then, send an email to firstname.lastname@example.org requesting Economy Westgate Parking.

 The Occasional/Evening parking permit is intended to meet the needs of students who normally use other means of commuting.
 Learn more about obtaining and using an Occasional and Evening parking permit.

 Students should apply online for an Occasional/Evening parking permit.
 Occasional/Evening parking permits may be paid for using a bursar’s (student) account or by cash or check in the Parking and Transportation Office.